pletfix/docs/en/builder.md

 <a name="method-orHaving"></a>
 #### `orHaving()` {.method}

-The `orHaving` method adds a HAVING condition to the query by OR.
+The `orHaving` method adds a HAVING condition to the SELECT query by OR.

     $builder->orHaving($condition, $bindings);